- The University of Toronto has established that is it reliably possible for people to tell whether someone is richer or poorer

 - The researchers also disclose that a person’s social class can only be judged by their neutral face and not when they’re smiling or expressing emotions

-It is also a fact that they might use those impressions in a biased way, for example judging that the richer faces and preferring them over the poorer ones to hire for a job, as said by researcher Thora Bjornsdottir.
+It is also a fact that they might make use of those impressions in a biased way, for example judging that the richer faces and preferring them over the poorer ones to hire for a job, as said by researcher Thora Bjornsdottir.

 As noted by Bjornsdottir, your face signals can reveal a lot about your social class and those first impressions can then become a type of self-fulfilling prophecy.
 It will then influence your interactions and the opportunities you’re going to have in the future, mentioned ANI report.

 According to Rule, one’s face ultimately reveals and reflects their experiences over time.
-Even when we are under the misinterpretation that we are not expressing something, artifacts of those emotions and feelings are still present there.
+Even when we are under the misinterpretation that we are not expressing anything, artifacts of those emotions and feelings are still present there.
 It is also said that the results are not affected by the race or gender of the face or the amount of time given to study them.
 All of this consists of nonverbal behaviour.

 The study of social classes is getting more attention in fields such as psychology and behaviour.
 What makes it even more intriguing is the 43 muscles concentrated in a very small area of the body.
 The study is displayed in the Journal of Personality and Social Psychology.